Practical recommendations on software licensing

-Note: This article of mine was first published by CNews as a part of a larger article called "Microsoft: how to get rid of software chaos" around August 2007.
-I'm publishing it in its entirety, with all their edits, including their version of the title of the article.
-I would have rewritten a lot of it already, but history is history.
-This is also a rough translation from Russian so some things had to be interpreted.
+Note: CNews first published this article of mine as a part of a more extensive article called "Microsoft: how to get rid of software chaos" around August 2007.
+I'm publishing it entirely, with all their edits, including their version of the article's title.
+I would have rewritten much of it already, but history is history.
+It is also a rough translation from Russian, so some things had to be interpreted.

-How to get rid of illegal software – this topic has recently begun to occupy minds of many IT-directors [in Russia].
-The main driving factor of that is strengthening of the government control in the legal sphere.
-There have been a number of high-profile criminal prosecution cases.
+How to get rid of illegal software – this topic has recently begun to occupy the minds of many IT directors.
+The main driving factor is strengthening government control in the legal sphere.
+There have been several high-profile criminal prosecution cases.
 There have been recent changes in the legislation regarding Intellectual Property rights.
-In courts, IT-directors and system administrators have become the main targets for prosecution.
-On the other hand, the benefits of transitioning to legal software are obvious: availability of technical support, timely security updates etc.
+In courts, IT directors and system administrators have become the primary targets for prosecution.
+On the other hand, the benefits of transitioning to legal software are apparent: availability of technical support, timely security updates etc.

-A pleasant trend for most CIOs is the increased attention of non-technical managers to the reliability of IT infrastructure, as well as to the management of risks associated with the use of IT.
-CFOs go further – they now require more transparent IT budgets, clearer ROI, and would welcome managing software as assets.
+A pleasant trend for most CIOs is the increased attention of non-technical managers to the reliability of IT infrastructure and the management of risks associated with the use of IT.
+CFOs go further – they now require more transparent IT budgets and more clear ROI and would welcome managing software as assets.

 And so, CIOs have come to a situation where they need to "legalise" software use.

 The second long-term approach is to adopt a day-to-day management system: a set of policies, processes and procedures strategically aimed at effective software asset management.
-The goal is to continuously maintain efficiency of use of software, its relevance to the business processes in the organisation.
+The goal is to continuously maintain the efficiency of the use of software and its relevance to the business processes in the organisation.

-With the lack of qualified in-house resource, this may be outsourced to subject-matter experts from consulting companies.
+With the lack of qualified in-house resources, you may outsource this to subject-matter experts from consulting companies.

-Implementation of Licence Management, or more correctly, Software Asset Management, would normally go through the same core stages but the efforts and the costs may vary.
+Implementation of Licence Management, or more correctly, Software Asset Management, would typically go through the same core stages, but the efforts and the costs may vary.

 The core stages of SAM implementation

-The work is preceded by an initial introductory phase.
-It is necessary to get a general idea about the organisation, its IT infrastructure, and the software used, to make an initial assessment of the scope and budget of work.
+An initial introductory phase precedes the work.
+It is necessary to get a general idea about the organisation, its IT infrastructure, and the software used to make an initial assessment of the scope and budget of work.

-There are also a number of questions worth getting answers to before the work begins.
+There are also some questions worth getting answers to before the work begins.
 Who and how manages all software purchases?
 Who is responsible for end-user support?
 Who is responsible for license compliance?
-How IT assets are managed?
+How are IT assets managed?
 Is there a contract and proof-of-licence management system?

 Then you can proceed with the initial audit.
-The first step is to find out what software is installed and how much of it is in actual use.
-It is important to get figures that are accurate down to a single instance, as even one unlicensed use of software is a compliance issue.
+The first step is determining what software is installed and how much is in actual use.
+Getting accurate figures down to a single instance is essential, as even one unlicensed use of the software is a compliance issue.

-At this stage, you may consider using automated tools to inventory and monitor software usage.
-If the purpose of your work is a one-off "legalisation", you cab achieve your goals with one of a few of "lightweight" tools.
+You may consider using automated tools to inventory and monitor software usage at this stage.
+If the purpose of your work is a one-off "legalisation", you can achieve your goals with one of a few "lightweight" tools.
 Such software tools, as a rule, are low-cost – from 200 roubles per computer, and even free sometimes.
 They don't require a steep learning curve.
-They usually have fairly low system requirements.
+They usually have relatively low system requirements.
 Often, all you need is a workstation.
 A good example would be Microsoft Software Inventory Analyzer, which is free.

-However, "lightweight" tools also have their own drawbacks.
-The lower the price, the less data is collected, the lower are the recognition capabilities.
-Some software titles cannot be inventoried by scanning only the registry, without checking the contents of hard disks.
-And some may have additional licensing terms that cannot be easily verified with "lightweight" tools.
+However, "lightweight" tools also have their drawbacks.
+The lower the price, the less data is collected, and the lower the recognition capabilities.
+Tools cannot inventory some software titles by scanning only the registry without checking the contents of hard disks.
+And some may have additional licensing terms that you cannot easily verify with "lightweight" tools.

 Professional software asset management tools